-Hope Bay is a gold mining and exploration Project located on a property approximately 20 km × 80 km along the south shore of Melville Sound in Nunavut, Canada, owned by Agnico Eagle Mines Limited.
-This report to the Nunavut Impact Review Board has been prepared to summarize the Project activities and monitoring conducted under Agnico Eagle Project Certificates No. 003 and No. 009 for 2023.
+Hope Bay is a gold mining and exploration project located on a property approximately 20 km × 80 km along the south shore of Melville Sound in Nunavut, Canada.
+It is owned and operated by Agnico Eagle Mines Limited (Agnico Eagle).
+This report to the Nunavut Impact Review Board (NIRB) has been prepared to summarize the Mine activities and monitoring conducted under Agnico Eagle Project Certificates No. 003 and No. 009 for 2024.

 In February 2022, Agnico Eagle made the decision to maintain the suspension of production activities and enter into Care and Maintenance.
-Care and Maintenance remained in effect for all of 2023; this includes the suspension of ore extraction & milling operations.
-Agnico Eagle continued advanced exploration activities, as well as the management of facilities, to remain in regulatory compliance with various permits, licenses, and approvals for the Project.
+Care and Maintenance remained in effect for all of 2024; this includes the suspension of ore extraction & milling operations.
+Agnico Eagle continued advanced exploration activities, as well as the management of facilities, to remain in regulatory compliance with various permits, licenses, and approvals for the Mine.